t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # IoT Security Profiles {#sec6}

-here is a wide range of IoT applications including building automation systems, healthcare, smart cities, logistics, etc. For each of those applications, properties such as device capability, network infrastructure, or available security services can be completely different.
+There is a wide range of IoT applications including building automation systems, healthcare, smart cities, logistics, etc. For each of those applications, properties such as device capability, network infrastructure, or available security services can be completely different.
 Furthermore, each of those applications is featured by a different number of actors deployed in very different environments and with very different purposes.

 Consequently, when a Business Impact Analysis or Risk Assessment are realized, not only the types of threats will change, but also their likelihood and potential impact.
 This determines that different applications tend to require different or complementary types of security mechanisms mitigating the identified risks.

 For example, IoT applications may have different needs regarding authentication and confidentiality.
 While some application might not require any authentication at all, others might require strong end-to-end authentication.
 In terms of secure bootstrapping of keys, some applications might assume the existence and online availability of a central key-distribution-center (KDC) within the 6LoWPAN network to distribute and manage keys; while other applications cannot rely on such a central party or their availability.

-This section defines security profiles fitting the security needs of applications with the same characteristics and requirements.
+This section describes some exemplary security profiles fitting the security needs of applications with the same characteristics and requirements.
+This approach is similar to that in the security profiles in {{nist_lightweight_project}}.
-This is done to (i) guide the design process of different application types by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfiguration.
+Such security profiles can help to (i) guide the design process of different application types by identifying open gaps; (ii) allow for later interoperability; and (iii) prevent possible security misconfiguration.
 Each security profile is identified by:

 1. a short description,